Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 No need to defend yourself or explain why you want to raise your prices.
 It is nobody else’s business but yours.

-Of course, it’s courteous to let your clients know in advance.
-It’s a great ‘excuse’ to get in touch with them to inform them that you are planning to raise your prices.
-You might even get some extra orders and you are building a trustworthy long-term relationship with them.
+Of course, it is courteous to let your clients know in advance and it’s also a great ‘excuse’ to get in touch with them to inform them that you are planning to raise your prices.
+It shows that you are building a trustworthy long-term relationship with them.
+You might even get some orders!

 Reason 2: You want to earn more & become profitable